CloudMax94/cadence.link/content/characters/shadow-link.md

 Shadow Link start in front of the Sheikah Stone outside of Links house.

+## Unlock condition

+Purchase the Cadence of Hyrule Character Pack.

 ## Weapons

 Shadow Links unique weapon type is **long sword**.